franz-hartl/teachers/content/About-the-institute/video-programs.md

 ## Teaching on Common Ground, 1995

-This program depicts the results of the structured, intensive, long-term collaboration among Yale university faculty members and New Haven Public School teachers that has occurred since 1978 through the Yale-New Haven Teachers Institute.
+This program depicts the results of the structured, intensive, long-term collaboration among Yale University faculty members and New Haven Public School teachers that has occurred since 1978 through the Yale-New Haven Teachers Institute.
 The Institute is an educational partnership between Yale and the Public Schools designed to strengthen